Chanarin-Dorfman SyndromeSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

-Daniela Tavian practices in Milan, Italy.
+Daniela Tavian practices practicing medicine in Milan, Italy.
 Ms. Tavian is rated as an Elite expert by MediFind in the treatment of Chanarin-Dorfman Syndrome.
-Her top areas of expertise are Chanarin-Dorfman Syndrome, Lymphedema-Distichiasis Syndrome, Enlarged Liver, and Glutaric Acidemia Type 2.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Chanarin-Dorfman Syndrome, Lymphedema-Distichiasis Syndrome, Enlarged Liver, and Glutaric Acidemia Type 2.

 Atrium Health Primary Care Internal Medicine Steele Creek

 Terry Short is a primary care provider, practicing in Internal Medicine in Charlotte, North Carolina.
 Dr. Short is rated as an Experienced provider by MediFind in the treatment of Chanarin-Dorfman Syndrome.
-His top areas of expertise are High Cholesterol, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and Hypertension.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses High Cholesterol, Hypertension, Familial Hypertension, and Glucocorticoid-Remediable Aldosteronism.
+Dr. Short is board certified in American Board Of Internal Medicine.
 Dr. Short is currently accepting new patients.

 Novant Health Traditions Concierge Medicine

 Thomas Batchelor is a primary care provider, practicing in Internal Medicine in Charlotte, North Carolina.
-Dr. Batchelor has been practicing medicine for over 32 years and is rated as a Distinguished provider by MediFind in the treatment of Chanarin-Dorfman Syndrome.
-His top areas of expertise are Cerebrotendinous Xanthomatosis, Chanarin-Dorfman Syndrome, Lipidosis with Triglycerid Storage Disease, and Lysosomal Acid Lipase Deficiency.
+He has been practicing medicine for over 32 years.
+Dr. Batchelor is rated as a Distinguished provider by MediFind in the treatment of Chanarin-Dorfman Syndrome.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Cholesteryl Ester Storage Disease, Lipidosis with Triglycerid Storage Disease, Lysosomal Acid Lipase Deficiency, and Cerebrotendinous Xanthomatosis.
+Dr. Batchelor is board certified in Internal Medicine.

 Published Date: May 07, 2024